Libensemble/libensemble/docs/quickstart.rst

 Coverage reports are produced separately for unit tests and regression tests under the relevant directories.
 For parallel tests, the union of all processors is taken.
-Furthermore, a combined coverage report is created at the top level, which can be viewed after running the tests via the html file libensemble/tests/cov_merge/index.html.
-The Travis CI coverage results are given online at
+Furthermore, a combined coverage report is created at the top level, which can be viewed after running the tests via the HTML file ``libensemble/tests/cov_merge/index.html``.
+The Travis CI coverage results are available online at
 `Coveralls <https://coveralls.io/github/Libensemble/libensemble?branch=master>`_.

 Note: The job_controller tests can be run using the direct-launch or Balsam job controllers.
-However, currently only the direct-launch versions can be run on Travis CI, which reduces the test coverage results.
+Although only the direct-launch versions can be run on Travis CI, Balsam integration with libEnsemble is now tested via ``test_balsam_hworld.py``.

 Basic Usage